 This ensures that waste is not burnt, littered or dumped.

 What has been done so far? –

-This approach has been piloted at 7 villages in Mangaon Taluka.
+This approach has been implemented at over 300 villages in Raigad district.
 Villagers have been trained to segregate their waste and empty the dry waste into a community bin.
 Organic waste is converted into compost at their own premises.
-The inorganic waste is then picked up by an aggregator to be stored at their premises.
+The inorganic waste is then picked up by GCF and brought to a godown which it has set up at Mangaon.
 Once a certain minimum quantity is reached, this waste is picked up by recyclers who also ensure that waste with low/ no economic value is collected and disposed off correctly.
 This is enabled by brands to meet their EPR (Extended Producer Responsibility ) compliance targets. ().

 Impact created –

 A behaviour change has been brought about as regards the waste management habits of villagers.
-This set of 7 villages (350 houses) will now save around 3 tons of just inorganic waste from getting burnt, littered or dumped per year every year.
+This set of 300 villages (over 18000 houses) will now save over 50 tons of just inorganic waste from getting burnt, littered or dumped every year.
 In addition to the positive impact on the overall village environment, it will have positive effects on health and hygiene of villagers due to reduced pollution levels.

 Swades on-ground team is already well entrenched with the target villages.
 They help organize training sessions for awareness and sensitization which are conducted by the GCF program team.
 The village development committees are made responsible for local compliance in terms of segregation.
 The GCF monitoring team also keeps a track whether the standard operating procedure is being followed at the villages.